hughbarney/femto/docs/flisp.md

 `)`
 Finishes a function invocation, *list* or *cons* object

-`"`
-Encloses strings.

 `'`
+`:`
-With a single quote prefix before a sexp, the sexp is expanded to `(quote sexp)` before it is evaluated.
+With a single quote or a colon prefix before a sexp, the sexp is expanded to `(quote sexp)` before it is evaluated.

 `.`
 The expression` (a . b)` evaluates to a *cons* object, holding the objects *a* and *b*.

+`"`
+Encloses strings.

+`\`
+Escape character.
+When reading a string, the next character is read as character, even if it is special to the reader.

-Numbers are represented in decimal notation.
+Numbers are read and written in decimal notation.
+Exponent notation is not supported.

 A list of objects has the form: